 Models / barrels: All models were made in .22 except the Sheriff.
-No Sheriff’s have been observed in .22, and I don’t expect to find any in the future.
+No Sheriff’s have been observed in .22, and we don’t expect to find any in the future.
 By far, Great Western 22s are most often found as the 5.5 inch barrel Frontier models.

 Build / Construction: Note the following that is particular to the .22 .

 - The Great Western’s firing pin assembly is installed in a different spot for the .22 (lower in the hammer channel).
 Conversion of a .22 Great Western to centerfire is made very complicated by the difference in firing pin locations.

 - For the .22, the firing pin’s lower position in the hammer channel means it is lower on the other side as well, on the rear wall of the cylinder window.
 For the firing pin to work there, the recoil shield must be a different shape so as to not intrude into the cylinder’s ratchet space.
 Thus for the .22, the recoil shield piece is relieved, and a half circle, rather than a full circle shield as on the centerfire.
 When this half circle piece is not in proper alignment on a .22, it will bind the cylinder ratchet and the revolver can not be cocked.